intuitart/Absolute-Relative-URLs/readme.txt

 That's it!
 Check your database after you've saved some content.
 URLs should be root relative.
 Check your editor.
 URLs should be absolute.
 Check the source on your web page.
 URLs should be absolute.

-At this time, the plugin does not retroactively modify urls in your database unless you manually update content.
+The plugin does not retroactively modify urls in your database unless you manually update content.

 Should you stop using the plugin your website will still work as the plugin uses root relative urls and browsers assume the same domain when they see a relative url.
 Exceptions would be when a you are running in a subdirectory and that is part of your site url, or if you are providing an RSS feed to third parties where absolute urls are required.

+* New in version 1.5.0

+Manage filters that get processed by modifying the array of filters.
+In functions.php, put "add_filter( 'of_absolute_relative_urls_{type}_filters', 'your_function' );" where {type} is 'view', 'save', or 'option'.
+Build your_function to add or remove array elements identifying filters.

+Enable all options instead of specific options.
+In functions.php, put "add_filter( 'of_absolute_relative_urls_enable_all', function( $enable_all ) { return true; } );".

 == Changelog ==